top of page

 What is the prognosis for finger injuries?

 Prognosis depends on the type and severity of the injury.
 For certain hand injuries, follow-up and rehabilitation may be the most important factor in the outcome.
-Follow all postoperative instructions including cleansing, taking prescribed medications, and finger therapy exercises.
+Follow all postoperative instructions, including cleansing, taking prescribed medications, and finger therapy exercises.
 Therapy is critical to restoring strength, flexibility, and movement.
 If you attempt to return to normal function too soon, the risk of re-injury is possible.
 Continue your finger therapy regimen and attend follow-up visits with Dr Ricardo as scheduled.
 This is essential to a successful outcome.

 bottom of page